signalfx/splunk-otel-python/README.md

 # rest of your python application's entrypoint script
 ```

-### Manually configuring Celery workers

-Celery workers must call the `start_tracing()` function after worker process is
-initialized.
-If you are trying to trace a celery worker, you must use Celery's
-`celery.signals.worker_process_init` signal to start tracing.
+### Special Cases:

+TODO: Expand on the following special cases

+#### Celery
+Tracing Celery workers works out of the box when you use the `splk-py-trace` command to start your Python application.
+However, if you are instrumenting your celery workers with code, you'll need to make sure you setup tracing for each
+worker by using Celery's `celery.signalfx.worker_process_init` signal.
 For example:

 ```python
 from splunk_otel.tracing import start_tracing